brontide/unifiapi/README.rst

-Unifi API library and cli tool
+Unifi API library and examples
 ================================

 ALPHA API tool.
 This is still very perliminary and much documentation has yet to be written.
 This is written for